 What this means, at least for investors interested in building and architecture, is that “we are entering a new gilded age.”
 People, Trebuchet argues, will stop having “to put up with cookie cutter bland disposable architecture,” and there may even be “a return on [investment for] more superfluous and pretty structures in the neo-classical or Beaux Arts style,” inspired by buildings like the Pantheon.

-That’s an outcome that might appeal to the Pantheon-lover John Oschsendorf, a professor of engineering at the Massachusetts Institute of Technology and a MacArthur “Genius” Fellow who, like Jackson, thinks we have a lot to relearn from the ancients.
-He told us, “I think the Pantheon is probably the greatest building of all time.”
+That’s an outcome that might appeal to the Pantheon-lover John Oschsendorf, a professor of engineering at M.I.T. and a MacArthur “Genius” Fellow who, like Jackson, thinks we have a lot to relearn from the ancients.
+In his Nautilus Ingenious interview, he told us, “I think the Pantheon is probably the greatest building of all time.”
 It’s not mere nostalgia.
 “I’m in awe,” he said, it’s “like a great work of Mozart.”
 Much of that appreciation stems not just from its aesthetic, but from the fact that we still don’t understand how the Romans did it.
 That mystery goes beyond construction materials, and into design.

 This highlights the knowledge gap in modern civil engineering, Oschsendorf says.
 “We’ve lost centuries of knowledge, which has been replaced by other knowledge about how to build in steel and concrete.
 But today’s knowledge doesn’t necessarily map easily onto those older structures.
 And if we try to make them conform to our theories, it’s very easy to say that these older structures don’t work.
 It’s a curious concept for an engineer to come along to a building that’s been standing for 500 years and to say this building is not safe.”
 The tendency derives in part from a “progress ideology of engineering,” he says, “Something old doesn’t have value to us as a profession.
 Something new, something hi-tech has value.”